yatoxlee/yatoxlee.github.io/README.md

 from the latest half year to the next five years.

-Maybe it is a kind of way to develop logic of myself.
+Maybe it is a kind of way to develop the logic of myself.

+Besides, it seems unable to find out a interdisciplinary between Physics and CS.
+So I thought maybe I should focus on CS for a period.
+Then I can think about what to do with Physics with CS.

+Some targets at this moment.
+Please focus on the targets concerned with CS here.
+Keep away from the targets like IELTS, etc.

+- [ ] finish studying learnpytorch.io in a month.
+- [ ] After that, be able to read CS papers.
+- [ ]

 ---
 7/3/25